About Pack 99

 Each Scout progresses at their own pace as they meet each challenge.
 Rank advancement is one method used by Scout leaders to help the boys and girls fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.

-Cub Scout Pack 99 is part of the Thunderbird District within the Three Fires Council.
+Cub Scout Pack 99 is part of the Chippewa District within the Three Fires Council.
 We are charted through Ellsworth Home & School at Ellsworth Elementary in Naperville, Illinois.
 The Scouts in the Pack are grouped by school year into a Den from the Lion Den for Kindergarten, Tiger Den for the first grade, Wolf Den for the second, Bear Den for third, and Webelos for the fourth and fifth grades.
 Girls and boys form into separate Dens for each grade level and all come together to meet as a Pack.

 Interested in Joining our Pack?